 Addiction is something our industry combats daily and it’s something that, like many of you, I have experienced with people close to me.
 These were people I loved and respected, but they shared a common pattern of drug use that arose during personal crises.
 Divorce, financial issues, or disconnection from family were always present at these troublesome times.

 An illness or injury can be an isolating event, and can certainly trigger stress in a person’s life.
 They may have worries about health, finances, productivity—the list can be long and varied.
 It is vital to provide a patient not just with treatment, but also with the support system, empathy, and connection to help them manage pain and recovery responsibly.
-Things like benzodiazepine withdrawal symptoms can be difficult to deal with and overwhelming at times, further accentuating the need for there to be a proper support structure in place to help people manage the pain that comes with the recovery process.

 For these reasons, Rising takes a holistic view of a patient’s health so that our interactions account for the physical/chemical, psychological, and social aspects of treatment and healing.
 For instance, with our early intervention program, we identify a patient’s psychological/social risk factors and we also employ a “medical concierge” approach that provides support and advocacy, assures appropriate treatment, and monitors risk throughout the continuum of care.
 What this article reinforces to me is that the social warning signs will often be more powerful than the physical.
 If a patient is unhappy at work or at home, it is a potent indicator that any addictive substance might pose a risk, particularly if used as a substitute for human bonding.

 Humans are social animals.
 Relationships are critical—in work, in life, and yes—in recovery from injury/illness.
 We need to look beyond the physical and psycho-social red flags of addiction, and think of preventing addiction in terms of caring, compassion, and connectedness in our claims and medical management efforts.